 To file a report students, employees and visitors are encouraged to contact the Howard County Sheriff's Department.
-Students and employees at Horticulture and Agroforestry Center may also file a report with The Office for Civil Rights & Title IX.
-The victim will be contacted by The Office for Civil Rights & Title IX, offered available resources and investigated remotely.
+Students and employees at Horticulture and Agroforestry Center may also file a report with The Office of Institutional Equity.
+The victim will be contacted and offered available resources and investigated remotely.